GNOME/gjs/doc/Hacking.md

 either through your system's package manager, or building it yourself.
-Even if your system includes a development package for SpiderMonkey, we still recommend building it if you are going to do any development on GJS so that you can enable the debugging features.
+Even if your system includes a development package for SpiderMonkey, we still recommend building it if you are going to do any development on GJS's C++ code so that you can enable the debugging features.
 These debugging features reduce performance by quite a lot, but they will help catch mistakes in the API that could otherwise go unnoticed and cause crashes in gnome-shell later on.

+If you aren't writing any C++ code, then you don't need to build it yourself.
+Install SpiderMonkey using your system's package manager instead.

 To build SpiderMonkey, follow the instructions on [this page](https://github.com/mozilla-spidermonkey/spidermonkey-embedding-examples/blob/esr78/docs/Building%20SpiderMonkey.md) to download the source code and build the library.
 If you are using `-Dprefix` to build GJS into a different path, then